racmeh/AngularJS-Game/README.md

 # angular-js
 A small logical puzzle made with AngularJS

-Technologies using: HTML, CSS, AngularJS
+Technologies used: HTML, CSS, AngularJS